vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 DMARC monitoring does **not** provide insights into the total sending volume of your domain.
 Instead, it **only** shows authentication results (SPF/DKIM/DMARC pass or fail) based on the aggregate (`RUA`) reports received.

 There are three primary approaches to managing reporting in your DMARC monitoring strategy:
-1. If you see a sending service you don’t recognize, but SPF and/or DKIM passes, and your organization hasn’t historically documented all authorized sending services, review your SPF and `*._domainkey` entries in your public DNS.
-Remove any unused entries, and establish a practice of documenting all sending services authorized to send on behalf of your domain.
+1. If you see an email provider you don’t recognize, but SPF and/or DKIM passes, and your organization hasn’t historically documented all authorized email providers, review your SPF and `*._domainkey` entries in your public DNS.
+Remove any unused entries, and establish a practice of documenting all email providers authorized to send on behalf of your domain.
-2. If you recognize a sending service, but SPF and/or DKIM fails, update your domain’s email authentication settings to align SPF and DKIM for that sending service.
-This ensures the sending service is properly configured for outbound email authentication.
+2. If you recognize an email provider, but SPF and/or DKIM fails, update your domain’s email authentication settings to align SPF and DKIM for that email provider.
+This ensures the email provider is properly configured for outbound email authentication.
-3. If the sending service is unrecognized and all authentication checks fail (SPF, DKIM, and DMARC), then DMARC is working as intended.
+3. If the email provider is unrecognized and all authentication checks fail (SPF, DKIM, and DMARC), then DMARC is working as intended.
 No action is required, as these messages will be rejected by most receiving mail servers once your DMARC policy is set to `reject`.

 ### DMARC policy explanation
 | Policy      | Value           | Meaning       |